 Significant efforts, collaboration and funding by many organizations will be required to identify and reduce the sources of toxics to the Spokane River.
 The Task Force will play a prominent role in this effort.

+Section 3: Task Force Vision Statement for 2016 Through 2019

-Specific Task Force Goals Relating to NPDES Permit Compliance
+Section 4: Task Force Goals Relating to WA NPDES Permit Compliance

 The specific goals for the Task Force during the 2011 to 2016 permit cycle following the Department of Ecology’s acceptance, in consultation with other agency and sovereign government members, of the November 30, 2011 submittal required from the NPDES permittees are:

-Within 12 months of Ecology’s approval of the November 30, 2011 required Washington NPDES permittee submittal:
+To date, Washington NPDES permittees have:

-Initial Task Force funding will be confirmed.
+Established initial Task Force funding.

-Identification and contracting with appropriate staffing.
+Identified appropriate staffing to date.

-Development of a 2012 through 2016 Task Force work plan that addresses:
+Developed a 2012 through 2016 Task Force work plan:

-Approach for and analysis of existing data on PCB and other toxics on the Washington 2008, Category 5, § 303(d) list to (1) understand what is known, (2) identify data gaps, and (3) determine where additional characterization of amounts, sources and locations is needed.

-Development and implementation of a Monitoring Plan for the Spokane River that, (1) establishes the baseline conditions for PCBs and the other identified toxics, (2) monitors and assesses the effectiveness of toxic reduction measures, and (3) can be adapted to take into account newly generated data and sampling techniques.

-Identification or establishment of a publicly accessible clearinghouse for storing data, reports, Task Force meeting minutes or summaries, and other information gathered or developed by the Task Force and its members.

-Review of proposed Toxic Management Plans, Source Management Plans, and BMPs.

-Approach for preparing recommendations to control and reduce point and nonpoint sources of PCBs and other toxics, on the Washington 2008, Category 5, 303 (d) list, to the Spokane River.

-Public education needs and approach, including pollution prevention and public and environmental health determinations

-As appropriate, begin implementation of work plan elements.
+Begun implementation of work plan elements.

 Prior to submittal to Ecology, the Task Force will develop and review all documents related to a comprehensive plan identifying actions required to bring the Spokane River into water quality compliance for PCBs.

+Section 5: Task Force Goals Relating to ID NPDES Permit Compliance

-Task Force Operating Guidelines
+Section 6: Task Force Operating Guidelines

 These operating guidelines are intended to clarify the Task Force governance process.
 It is assumed that the Task Force will convene and stay operational during the 2011 through 2016 NPDES wastewater permit cycle, and may continue to operate as long as the Spokane River NPDES wastewater permits have requirements for participation in the Task Force.
 The following describe: